Shohag-Rana/Assignment4_Python/README.md

 # Web Scraping Python Project

-In this web scraping project we use python beautifulsoup package. we scrap data from the https://www.kayak.co.in/?ispredir=true this site. we scrap data from this site categories with city hotel and save into data base table all_city_hotel. then choose one city hotel and extract all the link of hotel and save into database single_city_hotel table. then choose one hotel from this second page and scrap all the image and save into database.
+In this web scraping project we use python beautifulsoup package. we scrap data from the https://www.kayak.co.in/?ispredir=true this site. we scrap data from this site categories with city hotel and save into data base table all_city_hotel. then choose one city hotel from all_city_hotel and extract all the link of hotel and save into database single_city_hotel table. then choose one hotel from single_city_hotel and scrap all the image and save into database.

 ## Technology and Tools